Delaware Voting Guide

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-UPDATE: On October 7, 2022, the Delaware Supreme Court ruled that Delaware's vote-by-mail and same-day registration statutes were unconstitutional.
-Learn more about Delaware's voting laws below.
+Delaware's voting laws have changed recently.
+On October 7, 2022, the Delaware Supreme Court ruled that the state's vote-by-mail system and same-day registration statutes were unconstitutional.
+It’s essential for voters in Delaware to review the state’s election process.

 - Murder or manslaughter (not vehicular homicide)